 Who Pays Alternative Minimum Tax?

 AMT could apply to you if your regular income tax calculation results in a lower tax liability than the AMT calculation.
-This can happen if you have certain types of deductions, credits, or income sources, such as equity compensation.
+This can happen if you have certain types of deductions, credits, or income sources, such as equity compensation including stock options.
 It’s important to understand these triggers to make informed decisions about managing your tax liability.

 How is AMT Calculated?

-To calculate AMT, you need to use IRS Form 6251 (Alternative Minumum Tax).
+To calculate alternative minimum tax, you need to use IRS Form 6251 (Alternative Minumum Tax).
 Here’s how it generally works:

-- Start with your regular taxable income: This is your income after you’ve subtracted your standard or itemized deductions.
+1. Start with your regular taxable income: Your taxable income is your adjusted gross income (AGI) minus your standard or itemized deductions and qualified business income deduction, if applicable.

 If the tax computed through this method is higher than your regular tax, then the difference between the two amounts is the AMT that you will owe.